-Samsung starts the S20 off with 128GB of memory.
+Samsung starts the Samsung Galaxy S20 off with 128GB of memory.
 Still, if you like to download movies for trips like me or are just an absolute shutterbug that needs to capture literally every moment of your or your kid's life, you'll probably want to invest in a microSD card.
 It's the perfect thing to expand and offload your media so that the internal memory can be used for apps and those super-duper slow-mos.
 Here are some of the best Galaxy S20 SD cards you can buy right now.

-This little green card can double the storage on your Galaxy S20 for less than pizza night for the fam, and it's a series that has served us well for years of Samsung flagships.
+This little blue card can double the storage on your Galaxy S20 for less than pizza night for the fam, and it's a series that has served us well over years of Samsung flagships.

 Kingston has possibly the easiest browsing experience for microSD cards because all three lines are on a single listing, and its cards can write at speeds up to 80MB/s.

-SanDisk is one of the most trusted names in SD cards for professionals because they can take a real beating and because cards like this one will outlast your S20.
+SanDisk is one of the most trusted names in SD cards for professionals because they can take a real beating.
+Cards like this one will outlast your S20.

 Half a terabyte of storage should be more than enough to hold the movie marathon for your international trips, and it's been tested to withstand extreme temps and seawater.

-This sports the same certifications for write speed and app performance, so why is it so much more affordable than the Samsung and SanDisk?
-Less vanity in the brand.
+This sports the same certifications for write speed and app performance, so why is it so much more affordable than Samsung and SanDisk?
+There's less vanity in the brand.

 What all those symbols on a microSD card mean — and why they don't always matter